 Adobe has trained us to believe that a replatform should take longer than a season of Major League Baseball.
-Last year’s baseball season began on April 2, 2017, and ended Oct.
-1, 2017—a total of 183 days from start to finish.
+A season of baseball from April to October is about 186 days from start to finish.
 As a long-suffering Mets fan, I can attest these seasons seem interminable, yet launching a website on AEM (and its equally antiquated competitors) takes even longer!
 And still this is deemed an acceptable time frame?

 Adobe’s greatest trick is convincing the market that the way to keep your job safe is to purchase its products.
 However, AEM was designed before the Content Distribution 2.0 era, during a time of single site, single language, single channel.
 While this approach worked for more than a decade, it is now archaic.
 Many vendors have Frankensteined their products to claim modernity, but this approach is the reason for those hefty consulting fees.
 It takes significant effort to fit a square peg into a round hole or, in the parlance of consultants, to ideate a solution for overcoming the size differential between the existing state (square) and the future state (round).
 Someone get an SME, quick!

 These large vendors have built enough brand credibility that companies continue to choose them because they are the “safe” option, even if they cost more, take longer and provide an often confusing and antiquated UI.
 Once they're implemented, navigating the labyrinth of different software, various logins and capabilities makes publishing more, not less, complicated.